newjersey/innovation.nj.gov/content/_playbooks/marketing-discovery-qualitative-interview.md

 If possible, we recommend conducting interviews with individual audience members so they feel safe to speak openly and are not influenced by other interviewee responses or opinions.

-The priority is to conduct interviews, regardless of the format, so if timing or logistic constraints mean it’s more feasible to conduct a “focus group” (where a few people are interviewed at the same time) that’s fine.
+The priority is to conduct interviews, regardless of the format, so if timing or logistic constraints mean it’s more feasible to conduct a "focus group" (where a few people are interviewed at the same time) that’s fine.
 If you do go with a focus group it’s recommended you limit participation to no more than 6 interviewees per session.

 ### 2. Recruiting Respondents